-There are currently three of these: the Republic of Palau, the Marshall Islands, and the Federated States of Micronesia.
+There are currently three FAS: the Republic of the Marshall Islands (RMI), Palau and the Federated States of Micronesia.

-If Puerto Rico were unable to negotiate acceptable terms with the U.S., the only recourse would be to refuse the FAS relationship and become completely independent.
-Puerto Rico would no longer be a territory of the United States, and statehood would no longer be an option.
+If Puerto Rico were unable to negotiate acceptable terms with the U.S., its only recourse would be to refuse the FAS relationship and become completely independent.
+Statehood would no longer be an option.

 Read more about Free Association:

 Is it possible to repackage a rejected “enhanced commonwealth” status as “free association”?

 The federal government has said clearly that Puerto Rico as a Freely Associated State could not count on keeping U.S. citizenship.
 Read the statements made by every branch of the government.

 See how the federal government has responded to efforts to relabel “enhanced commonwealth” as “Free Association.”